This post contains affiliate links. Please see my disclosure page for more information.

 Jesus tells Martha that her brother will rise again.
 At first she simply assumes he is referring to a distant, eventual hope.
 However, he replies:

 “I am the resurrection and the life.
 Whoever believes in me will live, even though they die, and whoever lives by believing in me will never die.”

 After this, Martha goes back home and calls her sister Mary, telling her that the Teacher is asking for her.
 We’re told that Mary gets up quickly and goes to the place Martha had been to meet Jesus.

 In verse 32, John tells us that when she reaches the place, Mary falls at his feet.
 She repeats the exact same words that Martha had spoken.
 “Lord, if you had been here, my brother would not have died.”

 Jesus weeps for Lazarus and then orders the stone to be removed from the tomb.
-After an initial moment of doubt from Martha, Jesus assures her that they will all see God’s glory.
-Then he calls Lazarus forth and the dead man responds.
-In an echo of John 5:24-25, Jesus makes his earlier statement a reality.
+Then he calls Lazarus forth and the dead man responds and is raised to life.

 Mary of Bethany in John Chapter 12